BUSTR: Descriptor-Aware Vision-Language Learning for Breast Ultrasound Report Generation: Conclusion

 \section{Conclusion}

-We presented BUSTR, a framework for breast ultrasound (BUS) report generation that does not require paired image--report data.
-BUSTR constructs reports from descriptors and radiomics features, learns descriptor-aware visual representations with a multi-head Swin encoder trained under a multitask loss, and aligns vision and language using a dual-level objective that combines token-level cross-entropy with a cosine-similarity alignment term.
-Experiments on the BrEaST and BUS-BRA datasets show that BUSTR outperforms recent baselines on standard NLG metrics and improves clinical efficacy for key targets such as BI-RADS category and pathology, indicating that descriptor- and radiomics-based supervision can provide a viable training signal when narrative reports are unavailable.
+We presented BUSTR, a descriptor-aware vision--language framework for breast ultrasound report generation.
+BUSTR constructs descriptor-derived reports from structured lesion annotations and radiomics features, learns descriptor-aware visual representations using a multi-head Swin Transformer with multitask supervision, and connects visual and textual representations through a dual-level objective combining token-level cross-entropy with representation-level cosine alignment.
+Experiments on the BrEaST and BUS-BRA datasets show that BUSTR improves NLG performance compared with representative report-generation baselines.
+It also improves descriptor recovery for clinically relevant targets, particularly lesion shape, margin, posterior features, and pathology, while achieving improved BI-RADS sensitivity and F1-score on BrEaST.

-In addition to improving prediction performance, BUSTR generates narrative reports that explicitly connect lesion descriptors and radiomics-derived attributes to the final assessment, offering a potential path toward more interpretable BUS AI systems.
-Future work will evaluate the framework on larger, more diverse datasets and include radiologist-in-the-loop studies to assess clinical usefulness, trust, and perceived interpretability in real-world workflows.
+These findings suggest that structured BUS descriptors, lesion masks, and radiomics features can provide useful supervision for report generation when paired radiologist-written reports are unavailable.
+BUSTR demonstrates a practical strategy for using structured annotations beyond classification and segmentation by converting them into report-level supervision for image-conditioned text generation.
+The generated reports may support structured reporting, educational drafting, dataset documentation, and radiologist review, but they are not intended to replace expert-authored clinical reports or autonomous diagnostic decision-making.
+Future work will evaluate the framework on larger and more diverse datasets, incorporate paired radiology reports when available, and include radiologist-in-the-loop studies to assess factuality, clinical usefulness, readability, trust, and workflow integration.